BSN-Spartan/NC-Cosmos/README.md

 ## 1. About Spartan-II Chain (Powered by NC Cosmos)

-This document is a guide to install, configure and run a full node in the Spartan-II Chain (powered by Non-Cryptocurrency Cosmos) .
+This document is a guide to install, configure and run a full node in the Spartan-II Chain (powered by NC Cosmos) .
-NC-Polygon Edge Cosmos-based  networks have two identifiers, a network ID and a chain ID.
+Cosmos-based networks have two identifiers, a network ID and a chain ID.
 Although they often have the same value, they have different uses.
 Peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.

 EVM module:  Network ID = Chain ID = 9003